Skip to content

 Why Footer connections work

-They show up at the exact moment when many notes either become connected or stay isolated.
+They show up when many notes either become connected or stay isolated.
 That makes them especially useful when you want to:

 What you can do from the footer

-The footer keeps the highest-value related notes close to the note that triggered them.
+The footer keeps related notes close to the note that triggered them.
 This is useful when you want a fast answer to:

 Expand before switching context

-Expand a result when you want a little more confidence before opening it.
+Expand a result when you want a little more context before opening it.
 This helps you confirm relevance without turning a small check into a bigger detour.

 Drag to create links on desktop